ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Replace the **\<your event hub endpoint\>**, **\<your event hub path\>**, and the **\<your event hub SaS key\>** with the values that you saved earlier in this lab.

-1. Locate the `// INSERT Main method below here` comment.

-1. To implement the **Main** method, enter the following code:

-    ```csharp
-    public static void Main(string[] args)
-    {
-        ConsoleHelper.WriteColorMessage("Cheese Cave Operator\n", ConsoleColor.Yellow);

-        // Create an EventHubClient instance to connect to the IoT Hub Event Hubs-compatible endpoint.
-        var connectionString = new EventHubsConnectionStringBuilder(new Uri(eventHubsCompatibleEndpoint), eventHubsCompatiblePath, iotHubSasKeyName, iotHubSasKey);
-        eventHubClient = EventHubClient.CreateFromConnectionString(connectionString.ToString());

-        // Create a PartitionReceiver for each partition on the hub.
-        var runtimeInfo = eventHubClient.GetRuntimeInformationAsync().GetAwaiter().GetResult();
-        var d2cPartitions = runtimeInfo.PartitionIds;

-        // INSERT register desired property changed handler code below here

-        // INSERT create service client instance below here

-        // Create receivers to listen for messages.
-        var tasks = new List<Task>();
-        foreach (string partition in d2cPartitions)
-        {
-            tasks.Add(ReceiveMessagesFromDeviceAsync(partition));
-        }

-        // Wait for all the PartitionReceivers to finish.
-        Task.WaitAll(tasks.ToArray());
-    }
-    ```

-1. Take a moment to review the code (and code comments) that you just entered.
+1. Locate the **Main** method and take a moment to review the code (and code comments).

-    Notice the use of the **EventHubsConnectionStringBuilder** class to construct the **EventHubClient** connection string - this is effectively a helper class that concatenates the various values into the correct format.
-This is then used to connect to the event hub endpoint and populate the **eventHubClient** variable.
+    Notice how the connection string is constructed from the values you entered earlier.
+This, along with the default consumer group is then used to create and configure an instance of the **EventHubConsumerClient**.

-    The **eventHubClient** is then used to retrieve the run time information for the event hub.
-This information contains:

-    * **CreatedAt** - the Date/Time the Event Hub was created
-    * **PartitionCount** - the number of partitions (most IoT Hubs are configured with 4 partitions)
-    * **PartitionIds** - a string array containing the partition IDs
-    * **Path** - the event hub entity path
+    > **Note**: The code `var consumerGroup = EventHubConsumerClient.DefaultConsumerGroupName;` assigns the string `"$Default` to the **consumerGroup**.
+It is common to create a custom consumer group, in which case the name of the consumer group would be used here instead.

+    > **Information**: You can learn more about consumer groups [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups)

+    This **EventHubConsumerClient** class is used to read values from an **EventHub**, in this case, the built-in Event Hub endpoint of the IoT Hub.

-    The array of partition IDs is stored in **d2cPartitions** variable, where it will be shortly used to create a list of tasks that will receive messages from each partition.
+    The **EventHubConsumerClient** reference is stored in the **consumer** variable.
+Next, the consumer is used to retrieve an array of partition ID strings which are then stored in **d2cPartitions** variable.
+This array will be used to create a list of tasks that will receive messages from each partition.

     > **Information**: You can learn more about the purpose of partitions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling#partitions).

     As messages sent from devices to an IoT Hub may be handled by any of the partitions, the app has to retrieve messages from each.
 The next section of code creates a list of asynchronous tasks - each task will receive messages from a specific partition.
 The final line will wait for all tasks to complete - as each task is going to be in an infinite loop, this line prevents the application from exiting.

-1. Locate the `INSERT ReceiveMessagesFromDeviceAsync method below here` comment.

-1. To implement the **ReceiveMessagesFromDeviceAsync** method, enter the following code:
+1. Locate and review the **ReceiveMessagesFromDeviceAsync** method.

-    ```csharp
-    // Asynchronously create a PartitionReceiver for a partition and then start reading any messages sent from the simulated client.
-    private static async Task ReceiveMessagesFromDeviceAsync(string partition)
-    {
-        // Create the receiver using the default consumer group.
-        var eventHubReceiver = eventHubClient.CreateReceiver("$Default", partition, EventPosition.FromEnqueuedTime(DateTime.Now));
-        Console.WriteLine("Created receiver on partition: " + partition);

-        while (true)
-        {
-            // Check for EventData - this methods times out if there is nothing to retrieve.
-            var events = await eventHubReceiver.ReceiveAsync(100);

-            // If there is data in the batch, process it.
-            if (events == null) continue;

-            foreach (EventData eventData in events)
-            {
-                string data = Encoding.UTF8.GetString(eventData.Body.Array);

-                ConsoleHelper.WriteGreenMessage("Telemetry received: " + data);

-                foreach (var prop in eventData.Properties)
-                {
-                    if (prop.Value.ToString() == "true")
-                    {
-                        ConsoleHelper.WriteRedMessage(prop.Key);
-                    }
-                }
-                Console.WriteLine();
-            }
-        }
-    }
-    ```

-    As you can see, this method is supplied with an argument that defines the target partition.
-Recall that for the default configuration where 4 partitions are specified, this method is called 4 times, each running asynchronously and in parallel, one for each partition.
+    This method is supplied with an argument that defines the target partition.
+Recall that the default configuration specifies 4 partitions - therefore, this method is called 4 times, each running asynchronously and in parallel, one for each partition.

-    The first part of this method creates an event hub receiver.
-The code specifies that the **$Default** consumer group is used, (although it is common to create a custom consumer group), the partition, and finally at what position in the event partition's data to start receiving from.
-In this case, the receiver will only be interested in messages enqueued from the current time onwards - there are other options that allow the start of the data stream, the end of the data stream, or a specific offset to be provided.
+    Next, the starting position for the first event present in the partition is specified.

+    > **Information**: Although `EventPosition.Earliest` may look like it is an enum, `EventPosition` is actually a struct that not only provides definitions for `Earliest` and `Latest`, but also methods that return event positions calculated from enqueued time, offset and sequence number.
+You can learn more about the **EventPosition Struct** [here](https://docs.microsoft.com/dotnet/api/azure.messaging.eventhubs.consumer.eventposition?view=azure-dotnet).

+    The next section reads events from the requested partition as an asynchronous enumerable, allowing events to be iterated as they become available on the partition, waiting as necessary should there be no events available.

-    > **Information**: You can learn more about consumer groups [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups)
+    > **Information**: You can learn more about asynchronous streams [here](https://docs.microsoft.com/dotnet/csharp/whats-new/csharp-8#asynchronous-streams)

-    Once the receiver is created, the app enters an infinite loop and waits to receive events.

-    > **Note**: The `eventHubReceiver.ReceiveAsync(100)` code specifies the maximum number of events that can be received in one go, however, it does not wait for that many - it will return as soon as at least one is available.
-If no events are returned (due to a timeout), then the loop continues and the code waits for more events.

-    If one or more events are received, then each event data body is converted from a byte array to a string and written to the console.
+    If an event is received, then binary body data is converted to a string and written to the console - of course, in the "real-world" the JSON would likely be deserialized and so on.
 The event data properties are then iterated and, in this case, checked to see if a value is true - in the current scenario, this represents an alert.
 Should an alert be found, it is written to the console.

 1. On the **File** menu, to save your changes to the Program.cs file, click **Save**.